-It’s been a rather poor year for formal wear retailer Moss Bros.
-Logistical problems have led it to issue several profit warnings, and this is before the fact that the retailing climate is extremely tough especially for those who have large store estates.
+Moss Bros Profit Warning: It’s been a rather poor year for formal wear retailer Moss Bros.
+Logistical problems have led it to issue several profit warnings.
+This is before the fact that the retailing climate is extremely tough especially for those who have large store estates.
 The publishing of its half-year results have resulted in more warnings, and a further reduction of the share price.
-Having spent the back end of last year flirting with the 100p range, the share could be picked up in early trading for 35p, meaning the company is worth just over a third of its value now.
+Having spent the back end of last year flirting with the 100p range, the share could be picked up in early trading for 35p.
+This means the company is worth just over a third of its value now.

-Readers should need little introduction to Moss: they have a rich history dating back at to 1851 and have a store estate in excess of 100 stores around the UK.
-Their product offering is fairly narrow in nature: primarily suits and related purchases such as shirts, ties, coats and shoes, as well as tailoring and suit hire services.
+Readers should need little introduction to Moss.
+They have a rich history dating back at to 1851 and have a store estate in excess of 100 stores around the UK.
+Their product offering is fairly narrow in nature.
+They sell suits and related purchases such as shirts, ties, coats and shoes, as well as tailoring and suit hire services.

 This market has been keenly contested in recent times.
 As most men would know, the price of a suit varies tremendously.
-Moss’ market positioning seeks to differentiate themselves a little from the bottom of the market, but still choosing to compete on price rather than quality.
+Moss’ market positioning seeks to differentiate themselves a little from the bottom of the market.
+They choose to compete on price rather than quality.
 Generally this isn’t the best plan for a company unless significant value can be added along the way.

 The financial headlines didn’t make good reading: